dcos/demos/1.8/sensoranalytics/README.md

 The DC/OS services and support libraries used in the demo are as follows:

-- Apache Kafka 0.10.0 with Shopify's [sarama](https://godoc.org/github.com/Shopify/sarama) package, client-side.
+- Apache Kafka 0.10.0 with [Logrus](https://godoc.org/github.com/Sirupsen/logrus) and Shopify's [sarama](https://godoc.org/github.com/Shopify/sarama) packages, client-side.
-- Minio with the [Minio Go Library for Amazon S3 compatible cloud storage](https://github.com/minio/minio-go) package, client-side.
+- Minio with the [Minio Go Library for Amazon S3 compatible cloud storage](https://godoc.org/github.com/minio/minio-go) package, client-side.

 An [exemplary snapshot](example_data.json) of the traffic real-time data is available here in this repo.
 This snapshot was created using the following command: